Europe overshadows the outlook

 "However this plays out, well or poorly, the road will be increasingly bumpy," RBS warned its clients on Friday.

 Political uncertainty from Europe already has seriously damaged confidence and caused enough stock market volatility to damage the growth outlook.
-New economic research shows this vicious cycle can rob at a minimum 0.3-0.5 percentage points from economic output over one year.
+New economic research shows this vicious cycle can rob at a minimum 0.3-0.

 For some economies, this could be enough to tip them into recession.
 Confidence surveys already have diverged from the somewhat better economic data, pointing to risks.